1988–89 Port Vale F.C. season: Cup competitions

 In the FA Cup, Vale progressed past Northern Premier League Southport with a 2–0 victory at Haig Avenue.
-The television cameras were disappointed not to find a giant-killing, as the non-league side failed to cause the Vale much trouble.
+The television cameras were disappointed not to find a giant-killing, as the non-League side failed to cause the Vale much trouble.
 They then overcame Bolton Wanderers 2–1 at Burnden Park, after "Trotters" goalkeeper David Felgate proved unable to deal with crosses into the box.
 Drawn against second-place First Division side Norwich City at Burslem in the third round, they were beaten 3–1 by the "Canaries" in front of 15,697 fans, despite holding the lead for most of the match.
 The introduction of second-half substitute Robert Fleck changed the match, and he and Andy Townsend got the goals for Norwich.

 In the League Cup, a 3–2 home win over Chesterfield and a 1–1 draw at Saltergate were enough to send Vale into the second round against Second Division Ipswich Town.
-Progress came at a price though, as new signing Paul Atkinson was sidelined after chipping a bone in his ankle.
+Progress came at a price, though, as new signing Paul Atkinson was sidelined after chipping a bone in his ankle.
 Vale won the home leg against Ipswich 1–0, as they proved the equal of their Second Division opponents.
-However they were knocked out of the competition with a 3–0 defeat at Portman Road, Ipswich's speedy-attacking play proving too much for the Vale to handle in rainy conditions.
+However, they were knocked out of the competition with a 3–0 defeat at Portman Road, Ipswich's speedy-attacking play proving too much for the Vale to handle in rainy conditions.

 In the Associate Members' Cup, a 1–1 home draw with Fourth Division Hereford United and a 5–1 defeat to Wolverhampton Wanderers at Molineux meant the Vale did not progress past the group stage.
-Vale had dominated Hereford, but failed to make the game safe before the "Bulls" found an equalizer with 13 minutes left to play.
+Vale had dominated Hereford but failed to make the game safe before the "Bulls" found an equaliser with 13 minutes left to play.
 Steve Bull had proven the Vale's undoing at "Wolves", as he found the net four times.